AK2420022/verti_farm/README.md

 # rl_mine
 A repository for simpler implementations of different RL algorithms
 ## Note
 Please note that this repository is under construction, the notes on using the repository will be updated soon.
+Check **develop branch** for the latest updates.
 ### Algorithms implemented
  #### Deep learning based Model Free RL algorithms(The algorithms require gymnasium >=0.26 )
  - DDPG